 Kino’s The Penalty movie DVD also offers the following:

 - The 1914 one-reel Western By the Sun’s Rays, featuring Lon Chaney in one of his earliest big-screen roles.

-- Original theatrical trailers for two 1928 Lon Chaney star vehicles: Tod Browning’s The Big City, with Marceline Day and James Murray, and Jack Conway’s While the City Sleeps, with Anita Page and Carroll Nye.
+- Original theatrical trailers for two 1928 Lon Chaney star vehicles, both made at Metro-Golwyn-Mayer: Tod Browning’s The Big City, with Marceline Day and James Murray, and Jack Conway’s While the City Sleeps, with Anita Page and Carroll Nye.

-- Surviving footage from George Loane Tucker’s 1919 box office hit The Miracle Man, featuring Chaney and fellow up-and-coming stars Thomas Meighan and Betty Compson (who a decade later would be considered for the Best Actress Academy Award for The Barker during the period 1928–1929).
+- Surviving footage from George Loane Tucker’s 1919 box office hit The Miracle Man, featuring Chaney and fellow up-and-coming stars Thomas Meighan and Betty Compson (who a decade later would be considered for the Best Actress Academy Award for her work in George Fitzmaurice’s The Barker).

 Lon Chaney The Penalty movie image: Goldwyn Pictures | Kino Lorber.

-“The Penalty Movie: Unforgettable Chaney in Silent Shocker” last updated in October 2021.
+“The Penalty (1920) Movie Review: Unforgettable Lon Chaney in Silent Shocker” last updated in December 2022.